asb2m10/MegaDirt/README.md

 ### Known Issues
 - [ ] Find why renoise only render plugin when the window is open
-- [ ] Envelop issues on small samples

 ### SuperDirt effects